 Everyone falls prey to advertising.
-I mean, yeah, there are people who keep proclaiming that brands are passe and how they’d never be caught dead in a logo-emblazoned outfit.
-But these are the people who happily swallow a 300% markup for a nondescript white t-shirt at Muji because it’s MUJI.
-(Sorry guys, there’s no Muji factory outlet in Singapore yet.)
+I mean, yeah, there are people who keep proclaiming that brands are passe and how they’d never be caught dead wearing clothes with big logos.
+But these are the people who happily pay through the nose for a plain white t-shirt at Muji, just because it’s MUJI.

 Okay, so you want your Nikes and your Kate Spades, and you want them cheap.
 Where do you go?
 To the factory outlet, of course.
 Yup, they do exist right here in Singapore.